- WORLD EDITIONAustraliaNorth AmericaWorld

 - All Market Outlook Reports

-As the top lithium producer globally, Australia is home to many mines focused on the commodity.
-Learn where they are and which companies are running them.
+As the top lithium producer globally, Australia is home to many lithium mines.
+Learn about their operations and which companies are running them.

 Lithium is most often found in the mineral spodumene, from which it must be extracted, processed and refined.
 It is used in aluminium or magnesium alloys for applications such as building aircraft or trains, serving as a strengthening and lightening agent.